 In Integrator, each user can be assigned only one role.

 The following roles are available:

-- Administrator - has full control over data, can create, edit, delete flows, connections, and formats.
-Manages users.
+- Administrator - has full control over data; can create, edit, delete, execute flows, connections, and formats and manage users.

-- Editor - equal to "Administrator", except that they cannot manage users.
+- Editor - the same as "Administrator", but cannot manage users.

 - Viewer - can only view flows, schedules and execution statistics.